Hello Fellow Special Needs Parents,

-Learning that Andy was going to be a special needs child swallowed me whole, and I continue to go through every stage of grief in cycles.
+Learning that Andy was going to be a special needs child swallowed me whole, and I continue to bounce around through every stage of grief in cycles.
 In the beginning, I was completely shattered, and I would tell people this.
 They didn't know what to say to me.
-I knew I needed help so I sought out a support group at the rehab office, but I continued to let the stress eat away at me.
-I now am having major gastrointestinal issues due to all the stress, and have to act now to turn things around.
+I knew I needed help so I sought out a support group, but I continued to let the stress eat away at me.
+I started having major gastrointestinal issues, and heart palpitations due to all the stress, but I'm turning things around.

-Over time, you will start to feel more like making a life for yourself, as well as being in your child's life as their caregiver.
-My whole life doesn't have to be a wreck because I have a special needs son.
+Over time, you will start to feel more like making a new life for yourself, as well as being in your child's life as their caregiver.
+My whole life doesn't have to be a wreck, because I have a special needs son.
 This is his life, not mine, it's his journey, I'm just a part of it.
 This situation can be as good or bad as I choose to make it.
 This is what I have learned, and things get better over time.

 My son is in third grade and he loves school.
 He has so many people on his team trying to help him do his best.
 It's not just up to me, I don't have to put everything on my shoulders.
 Having Andy in school is a huge help.
 He loves riding the bus so much, and all the staff at his school.
 There are caring people out there that are willing to help you, and your child can benefit so much from you letting other people into their life.They are relieving my husband and I of all the burdens we thought only we should be bearing, and giving us some of our lives back.